Laws of the Game

 - When it has completely crossed the touch line or end line.

 - When it hits any part of the building superstructure above the field of play.
-Play will be restarted with a kick-in for the opposing team from the spot on the field closest to where the ball struck the superstructure.
+Play will be restarted with a kick-in for the opposing team from the touchline nearest the spot on the pitch directly beneath where the ball struck the superstructure.

 - When the game has been stopped by the referee.